-Rachel is an associate solicitor in the family law team based in the Manchester office.
+Rachel is a senior associate solicitor in the family law team based in the Manchester office.

 Rachel specialises in the law relating to children and is a member of the Law Society’s Children Law Accreditation scheme.
 Rachel’s particular expertise is in representing parents, children and other family members in care proceedings and other cases initiated by social services due to concerns about children’s safety and welfare.
 She has substantial experience in complex cases, including where there are allegations of non-accidental injury, fabricated and induced illness, sexual abuse, radicalisation and extremism, domestic violence and drug and alcohol abuse.